 H. In determining the income tax, transfer pricing with related parties and entities domiciled in territories with low or cero taxation shall be supported with documents and information on the valuation methods and the criteria used for their determination.
-Until fiscal year 2016, the formal obligations of Transfer Pricing were the presentation of a Transfer Pricing Sworn Statement and a Technical Study.

 By means of Legislative Decree 1312, published on December 31, 2016 and effective January 1, 2017, the following formal obligations were established to replace the former ones: (i) presentation of a Local File (if accrued income exceeds 2,300 tax units (UIT, for its Spanish acronym)), (ii) presentation of a Master File (if accrued income of the group exceeds 20,000 UIT) and (iii) presentation of a Country-by-Country Reporting (if previous year (2017) combined accrued revenues of the multinational group's Parent Company exceeds S/ 2,700,000,000 or 750,000,000 euros.
 The latter two files are required for transactions corresponding to year 2017 onwards.